q-g-j/gentoo-stuff/README.md

 *libvirt*: v7.7.0<br/>
 *QEMU*: v6.0.0<br/>
 - my current libvirt guest XMLs for Win11 and macOS: [link](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/libvirt/qemu)
-- using 5 cores / 10 threads for the guests, leaving 1 core / 2 threads for "emulatorpin" and "iothreadpin"
+- ~~using 5 cores / 10 threads for the guests, leaving 1 core / 2 threads for "emulatorpin" and "iothreadpin"~~
+- now passing all cores, dropped emulatorpin and iothreads
 - passing through the onboard USB 3 controller
+- fixed the L3 cache in my VMs - see [below](https://github.com/q-g-j/gentoo-stuff#l3-cache-fix)
 - enabled avic in the *kvm_amd* kernel module ([see here](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/modprobe.d) for the other module parameters)<br/>
 Note: according to [this site](https://www.reddit.com/r/VFIO/comments/pn3etv/maxim_levitskys_latest_work_on_apicvavic_allows/) the new kernel 5.15 has some improvements to the AVIC code.
 Disabling hyper-v enlightenments like vapic, stimer and synic should not be necessary anymore.